Continued attention

 Responsible Behaviour Team

 Since 2017 we have had a Responsible Behaviour Unit.
-Victims of and witnesses to intimidation, abuse or discrimination can report this to the team safely and in confidence.
+Victims of- and witnesses to (suspected) intimidation, abuse, discrimination or other unethical behavior can report this to the team safely and in confidence.
 The Unit follows up on all reports.
 The Unit is also authorised to carry out investigations on its own initiative and to recommend to management that an external investigation be carried out if it feels this is necessary.

 Support for victims